vloubiere/test/content/authors/vincent-loubiere/_index.md

 ---
 # Display name
-title: Michael-Florian Szalay
+title: Vincent Loubiere

 # Full Name (for SEO)
-first_name: Michael-Florian
+first_name: Vincent
-last_name: Szalay
+last_name: Loubiere
-weight: 202502
+weight: 201908

 # Is this the primary user of the site?
 superuser: false